 - Apply a top-quality exterior acrylic latex such as Diamond Vogel’s Palisade Ultra Premium Exterior Acrylic Latex, Durango Acrylic Latex Exterior Finish, or EverCryl Exterior Acrylic Latex Finish in the sheen of choice.
 It is important that steps be taken to minimize chance of cracking of the new paint applied over the elastomeric.

 - The paint must be of high quality.

 - The paint must be applied under moderate weather conditions: Applying below the recommended minimum application temperature can result in serious cracking.
 It is preferable that the air and surface be at or above the minimum recommended application temperature for at least eight hours following application.

 - The paint must be applied at sufficient film thickness.
-The recommended dry film thickness (DFT) for Permacryl Exterior Acrylic Latex and Paramount Exterior Acrylic Latex is 1.5–2.0 mils per coat.
+The recommended dry film thickness (DFT) for Palisade Ultra Premium Exterior Acrylic Latex, Durango Acrylic Latex Exterior Finish, and EverCryl Exterior Acrylic Latex Finish is 1.5–2.0 mils per coat.
 Two coats are recommended for optimal performance.
 Thinning the paint is not recommended.